adielBm/math-archive/Linear Algebra/Linear Transformations.md

-### whether a transformation is a linear transformation
+whether a transformation is a linear transformation?

 given $T:V\to W$
 - firstly, check if $T(0_{V})=0_{W}$.